 This is a comprehensive tool that monitors all aspects of your IT infrastructure including your devices, systems, traffic and applications.

-The features of PRTG Network Monitor by Paessler are:
+Key Features: The features of PRTG Network Monitor by Paessler are:

 - Offers flexible alerting through ten different built-in technologies such as email, push, play alarm audio files, triggering HTTP requests and more.